Hard Surface Flooring

 - The thickness of the drop ceiling in the apartment below (if installed)

 And while preventing noise from carrying through the building is a common courtesy, there is legislation on this very issue.
-Schedule 1 of the Strata Schemes Management Act (1996) has the relevant clause.
+Schedule 2 of the Strata Schemes Management Regulation (2010) has the relevant clause.

 (1) An owner of a lot must ensure that all floor space within the lot is covered or otherwise treated to an extent sufficient to prevent the transmission from the floor space of noise likely to disturb the peaceful enjoyment of the owner or occupier of another lot.